vectordotdev/vector/website/docs/reference/transforms/aws_ec2_metadata.md

 ### namespace

-Prepend a namespace to each field's key.
+Prepend a namespace to each field&#39;s key.

 </Field>